acerobedoya/CRISPR_GUIDE_PRIMERS/README.md

 # CRISPR_GUIDE_PRIMERS

-This program can have a long run time, recommend turning computer sleep OFF and leaving it alone to avoid accidently clicking and disrupting the run This program relies on the use of selenium webdriver
+This program can have a long run time, recommend turning computer sleep OFF and leaving it alone to avoid accidently clicking and disrupting the run; because of this, internet speed may affect process.
+The SHAM row and duplicate of the first row ensure all inputs get an output despite slower interenet.
+This program relies on the use of selenium webdriver.

 Takes a csv with guide sequences,